Tag Archives: Sara Eliza Johnson

 A Short Reprise – A Poem by Sara Eliza Johnson

 Last year I profiled American poet Sara Eliza Johnson.
 For a link to that blog post click here.
-Because of formatting issues at the time, since rectified, I was not able to include a poem I had wanted to highlight in that blog post.
-Here it is: Lesson After walking for many hours in the […]
+Because of formatting issues at the time, since rectified, I was not […]

 “THE ACHE” – The Delicious Peril of the Poetry of Sara Eliza Johnson

 From View From the Fence, On Which I Sit and Dangle My Legs The horses are beating inside the field.
 The horses are the night’s blood congealed.
-Moon-whipped horses, frost-spun, clicking their teeth against dead grass.
-Horses with stomachs full of dust, how the flies pick at their eyes, in love.
-Sara Eliza Johnson from […]
+Moon-whipped horses, frost-spun, […]